rrousselGit/flutter_hooks/README.md

 Defines + watch a variable and whenever the value change, calls `setState`.

-The following uses `useState` to make a simple counter application:
+The following code uses `useState` to make a counter application:

 ```dart
 class Counter extends HookWidget {